DDVD233/MFSCalendar/Pods/UrbanAirship-iOS-SDK/README.md

 ## Installation

-Xcode 8.0+ is required for all projects and the static library.
-Projects must target >= iOS8.
+Xcode 10.0+ is required for all projects and the static library.
+Projects must target >= iOS 10.

 ### CocoaPods